Posts

 Image

 It's been a while since I last updated my finances.
-Since then, the renovations for my flat has been completed, and my wife and I have hosted a wedding banquet.
-With these major expenses behind me, I can now focus once again on building my wealth.
+With the completion of my flat renovation and our wedding banquet successfully hosted, I have put these significant expenses behind me.
+I can now focus once again on building my wealth.
 I took this opportunity to consolidate my investments.
-Specifically, I have completely liquidated my positions in Stashaway and sold the cash-funded investments in my Endowus account.
-I switched to an All World ETF (ISAC) and a US small-value ETF (USSC) through IBKR.
-Besides streamlining my portfolio, the primary reason for this switch is to reduce the recurring fees.
-Going forward, I plan to DCA based on the following allocation: $3,000 in ISAC, monthly via IBKR $1,000 in CSPX, monthly via IBKR $1,500 in USSC, quarterly via IBKR $1,500 (SRS) in Dimensional US Core, monthly via Endowus $1,000 (CPF) in Amundi World, monthly via Endowus With these, I'm looking at a roughly 80% US 20% international portfolio with a slight tilt towards sm
+I liquidated my positions in Stashaway and sold the cash-funded investments in my Endowus account.
+My funds were redeployed into an All World ETF (ISAC) and a US small-cap value ETF (USSC) through IBKR.
+This shift not only simplifies my portfolio but also helps reduce recurring fees.
+Going forward, I plan to DCA based on the following allocation: $3,000 in ISAC, monthly via IBKR $1,000 in CSPX, monthly via IBKR $1,500 in USSC, quarterly via IBKR $1,500 (SRS) in Dimensional US Core, monthly via Endowus $1,000 (CPF) in Amundi World, monthly via Endowus With these, I'm looking at a roughly 80% US 20% international portfolio with a slight tilt towards small-cap and value factors.

 Net worth Update 3Q 2023